ROCm/AMDMIGraphX/doc/src/overview.rst

     argument weights_arg{shape{shape::float_type, {1, 3, 32, 32}}, weights};
     p.eval({{"x", input_arg}, {"w", weights_arg}})

-An ``argument`` can handle memory buffers from either the GPU or the CPU, but when running the ``program`` buffers should be allocated for the corresponding target.
+An ``argument`` can handle memory buffers from either the GPU or the CPU, but when running the ``program``, buffers should be allocated for the corresponding target.
 That is, when compiling for the CPU, the buffers should be allocated on the CPU, and when compiling for the GPU the buffers should be allocated on the GPU.

 Importing from onnx
 -------------------